 This course is open to students who are studying or have previously studied Economics at University level.
 You should attach your most recent transcript or provide a screenshot of your modules from your student portal as evidence when you apply.
 Students should also meet our standard entry requirements and must be aged 18 or over by the time the Summer School commences and have a good understanding of the English language.

+This course aims to draw on recent financial events from across the world and provide students with a detailed understanding of the economic theory behind the way in which monetary policy can be designed and implemented.
+By focussing on the interactions between monetary policy, banking and financial markets, this course will give students the tools they need to understand and evaluate these links and apply their findings to real world applications in a variety of countries.
 Students taking this course will gain a greater awareness of the key elements of the financial system and the roles played by different financial assets.
 The course aims to give students greater awareness of the monetary transmission mechanism and how we can use modern empirical methods to understand it.
 There are important economic lessons to be learnt from the financial crisis and this course will aim to relate relevant economic theory and applications to recent events which have reverberated worldwide.
 With the aim of developing students’ knowledge and understanding of the complex interactions between monetary policy, financial markets, banks and the economic situation, this course will be ideal for anyone looking to further their knowledge in monetary and financial economics, perhaps with an aim of pursuing a career in this field or undertaking postgraduate study.
 It will therefore aim to provide students with a rare opportunity to combine academic theory with their interest in a future career in such a direct manner.

 You must check with the relevant office of your institution if you will be awarded credit, but many institutions will allow this.
-In general, you’ll earn 3 credits in the US system, and 7.5 ECTS in the European system.
+In general, you’ll earn 3-4 credits in the US system, and 7.5 ECTS in the European system.
 Warwick will provide any necessary supporting evidence to help evaluate the worth of the course.

-GBP 2070: Tuition fee (includes a 10% early booking discount, social programme and guest lecture series)
+GBP 2950: Standard rate - Tuition fee includes the social programme and guest lecture series.

-We offer enhanced discounts for Warwick alumni, Warwick study abroad partners and group bookings of 5+ students
+We offer enhanced discounts for Warwick alumni, Offer Holders, Summer School Alumni and Students at partners institutions and group bookings of 10+ students